With interests in science and nature, the author explores topics from a unique and sometimes controversial perspective.

-What is the Yowie?
+What Is the Yowie?

 There are more than a few similarities between Bigfoot and the Yowie, and it’s easy to suppose they must be related.
 After all, we know about Bigfoot's cousin in Asia, the Yeti.
 It only stands to reason that there must be a population of similar creatures in Australia as well.
-However, when we dig a little deeper we find quite a few problems with this theory.
+However, when we dig a little deeper we find quite a few problems with this idea.

 Like Native Americans in North America, Aboriginal Australians have a long history replete with strange tales of a large, hairy, bipedal creature that shared their land.
-When early colonists arrived they had their own run-ins with the beast, and left their stories behind as well.
+When early colonists arrived they had their own run-ins with the beast and left their stories behind as well.

 Still, many Australians along with Bigfoot researchers around the world, have reason to believe there is a Bigfoot-like creature roaming the Australian outback.
-Is the Yowie connected to creatures like Sasquatch, the Yeti and other large bipedal apes reported around the world?
+Is the Yowie connected to creatures like Sasquatch, the Yeti, and other large bipedal apes reported around the world?
 Or, is it something else entirely?
 Let’s take a closer look at this Australian Bigfoot.

 In the field of cryptozoology, researchers generally don’t consider creatures like the Yowie or Bigfoot to be magical entities that simply popped up out of nowhere.
-They are animals, just like any other, and as such they are subject to all the stuff that Darwin guy was talking about.
-In order words, they had to evolve from something else.
+They are animals, just like any other, and as such, they are subject to all the stuff that Darwin guy was talking about.

-According to the theory, Giganto evolved into what we now call the Yeti, or Bigfoot.
+According to the theory, Giganto evolved into what we now call the Yeti or Bigfoot.
 Some of these beasts stayed in Asia and went on to occupy the Himalayas and remote areas of Asia, while others migrated across the Bering Land Bridge to North America during the last ice age and occupied North America.

-Does Bigfoot-Giganto Theory Apply to the Yowie?
+Does the Bigfoot-Giganto Hypothesis Apply to the Yowie?

-If the Yowie were to have spawned from this Gigantopithecus hypothesis it still would have needed a way to migrate from Asia to Australia.
+If the Yowie were to have spawned from this hypothesis it still would have needed a way to migrate from Asia to Australia.
 This is a problem.
 The Wallace Line is an invisible east/west demarcation barrier that notes the migration limits of animals during the last ice age.

 Despite lowered sea levels, animals from Asia never made it to Australia, and animals from Australia never made it to Asia.
-Therefore, the Yowie could not have originated in Asia as Bigfoot-Giganto Theory suggests other similar creatures like Bigfoot and the Yeti have.
+Therefore, the Yowie could not have originated in Asia as the Bigfoot-Giganto Hypothesis suggests other similar creatures like Bigfoot and the Yeti have.
 We know it never would have made it to Australia, because no other animal did due to the depth of the sea.

-We’ll, that’s not completely true.
+Well, that’s not completely true.
 There was one creature that busted past the Wallace Line into Australia: Humans.
 So let’s see what they know about the origins of the Yowie.

 The Yowie in Aboriginal Traditions